xcollantes/algorithms-data-structures/programming_langs.md

   - Use a "deepcopy" to create new memory space for an instance
   - No warning when infinite recursion eats up memory as opposed to NextJS where a warning error will halt program
+- No private variables
+  - Object-oriented programming can work in Python but private variables don't truly exist
+  - You can mark functions as private and the function names can be obfuscated but are still accessible

 ## JavaScript